-ITEM 13 - Financial Instruments and Other Instruments
+ITEM 12 - Financial Instruments and Other Instruments

-Please refer to Note 2 - "Summary of Significant Accounting policies - Financial Instruments" and Note 3 - "Financial Instruments" in the Company's audited annual financial statements for the year ending September 30, 2011.
+Please refer to Note 2 - "Summary of Significant Accounting policies - Financial Instruments" and Note 3 - "Financial Instruments" in the Company's audited annual financial statements for the year ending September 30, 2011 or the Company's unaudited condensed consolidated interim financial statements for the quarter ending December 31, 2011.

-ITEM 14 - Other MD&A Requirements
+ITEM 13 - Other MD&A Requirements

 The Company is authorized to issue an unlimited number of common shares, where each common share provides the holder to one vote.
-At of the date of this Management Discussion and Analysis there were 47,360,179 common shares issued and outstanding.
+At of the date of this MD&A there were 47,360,179 common shares issued and outstanding.
 In addition, the Company had the following convertible securities outstanding:

 Type Quantity Exercise Price Expiry Date

 Stock Options 100,000 \$0.20 February 22, 2013

-250,000 0.90 April 15, 2016
+Stock Options 250,000 0.90 April 15, 2016